JackSzwergold/Writing/memories/The Bag of Jewelry.md

 And after a few minutes, he hung up the phone, took a deep breath and looked at me.
 He calmly—but in a breathless way—simply said, “You shouldn’t have told her.”
 And he was right.
 I shouldn’t have told her.
 And I felt horrible.

-He went back to the living room to watch TV.
-I waited a while and joined him.
-He wasn’t that upset anymore.
+He went back to the living room and sat on the couch watched TV.
+I waited a minute or so and joined him.
+He was calmer and wasn’t that upset anymore.
 But I was still regretting what I said.
 He saw this and said, “No big deal.
 We sold the stuff anyway.”
 And patted my hand.

 We both sat there and watched TV for the next 1/2 hour or so before turning in for the night.